top of page

 • Support transitions into workshops or clubs

-These can be shared with children, parents or staff ahead of time.
+These social stories can be shared with children, parents or staff ahead of time.

-We are always happy to listen — and to learn.
+We're always happy to listen, and to learn.

 If you’d like to discuss how we can support children with additional needs in your setting, please get in touch.